Job monitoring

 Report and Logs

-Using the Report and Logs button users can retrieve Job and Inventory Reports in PDF formats.
+Use the Report and Logs button to retrieve Job and Inventory Reports in PDF formats.
 From this screen, the user can also view logs for this execution by clicking on “Execution Log“.

 Profile Results